AnestisAsl/JurassicApp/README.md

 ### Currently working on....
 ### The files and many updates will be provided soon.
+### README will be updated soon

+## a short description
-A full stack Web Application that displays informations about fossils and dinosaurs in general.
-For this project i created my own API that delivers informations from my local postgreSQL database with information i collected from different sources(will be provided soon).
+A full stack Web Application with the tech stack listed bellow.
+I cretaed my own API that delivers information from my local postgreSQL database.
+The project uses state-of-the-art technologies and libraries that are combined in harmony.

 ## Technologies Used<br>